 4. Memory: By engaging in postures, breathing exercises and meditations, you learn to keep your mind clear for longer periods.
 This dramatically improves concentration and focus.
 Yoga also increases blood flow to the brain.

-5. Stress Reduction: A major benefit of yoga is stress reduction.
+5. Stress Reduction: A major holistic benefits of Yoga is stress reduction.
 Stress is a leading cause of physical and mental dysfunction.
 Stress is the trigger mechanism for many health conditions, pains, and aches.
 Yoga incorporates controlled breathing, called pranayama, into the practice.
 By learning these powerful techniques, you can actually tackle a stressful situation at the onset, by just taking a moment to breathe.

 6. Awareness: When you begin to practice yoga, you build self-awareness.
 You find you are no longer sleepwalking through life, but feel connected to yourself and others.
 This empowers you to make better decisions and be more compassionate.